google/deepvariant/docs/deeptrio-details-training-data.md

 <a name="vfootnote5">(5)</a>: In v1.3.0, we included PacBio Sequel II Chemistry
 v2.2 data in the training dataset.
 And we updated to NIST truth version to v4.2.1.

+<a name="vfootnote6">(6)</a>: Starting in v1.5.0, for clarity, we report the
+number of unique BAM files used.
+Note that this doesn't mean all the trios were paired together to produce training data.